richardvenneman/appsignal-docs/source/ruby/integrations/rails.html.md

 ## Background jobs

-AppSignal support ActiveJob for several background job libraries, such as Sidekiq.
+AppSignal supports ActiveJob for several background job libraries, such as Sidekiq.
 Please see the full list of Ruby [library integrations](/ruby/integrations) for more details.